Home

 Carbon Case Study

-These examples show that early, carbon-informed design decisions are practical, measurable, and impactful.
+These examples show that early, carbon-informed project decisions are practical, measurable, and impactful.
 The case studies also revealed a gap in current benchmarks: projects can meet Green Star requirements yet still miss absolute upfront carbon targets without deeper design shifts.

 Why early design decisions matter most